-The following report provides an update on some of the metrics I use to classify market risk.
+Riot Mode is usually a short lasted state….The following analysis provides an update on some of the metrics I use to classify market risk.
 The word classify is more appropriate as I think that in essence you cannot forecast risk but rather attempt to adjust to it into a timely fashion.
 Clearly risk would not be a risk if you could forecast it accurately.
-However as there is generally some degree of persistence in risk regimes, using a dynamic classification may be a useful approach for portfolio rebalancing and hedging.
+However as there is generally some degree of persistence or clustering in risk regimes, using a dynamic classification may be a useful approach for portfolio rebalancing and hedging.
 In this report I use the VIX as a measure of global financial market risk.
-The same methodology can be successfully applied to other inputs.
-Feel free to contact me at Pierre@argonautae.com for more information on the subject.
+The same methodology can be successfully applied to other inputs such as implied currency volatility.

-At close of business the 2017-05-12 the VIX was trading at 10.4 at the 0.7 percentile.
-The 14-day VIX Volga was estimated at 13.6 its 47.3 percentile and the shockindex at 0.9 or its 64.9 percentile.
+At close of business the 2020-02-27 the VIX was trading at 39.2 at the 97.6 percentile.
+The 14-day VIX Volga was estimated at 45.6 its 97.7 percentile and the shockindex at 3 or its 99.2 percentile.

-Since 1990 the VIX traded 50 % of the time in Cluster 1, 37 % in Cluster 2, 11 % in Cluster 3 and 2 % in Cluster 4.
+Since 1990 the VIX traded 54 % of the time in Cluster 1, 34 % in Cluster 2, 11 % in Cluster 3 and 2 % in Cluster 4.
 Overall the layering provided seems quite intuitive as the increase in risk and time spent in each cluster points toward what would generally be expected from market risk regimes ranging from low to high risk.

-In the chart below we zoom on the various regimes within which the VIX has been trading for the current year. so far it traded 53 % of the time in Cluster 1, 27 % in Cluster 2, 19 % in Cluster 3 and 0 % in Cluster 4.
+In the chart below we zoom on the various regimes within which the VIX has been trading for the current year. so far it traded 63 % of the time in Cluster 1, 22 % in Cluster 2, 15 % in Cluster 3 and 0 % in Cluster 4.